smithblack-0/WorkflowForge/docs/Overview.md

-The Zone Control Protocol is a graph of these zones that walks us through the flow control, as originally defined in the SACS system.
+The Zone Control Protocol is a graph of these zones that walks us through the flow control, as originally defined in the SFCS system.
 If anyone wants to worry about visualizing this, it is the best low-level place to look when debugging.

 ### What is the Prompt Feeding Automata